any-docs/css/content/guides/selectors/privacy_and__colon_visited/index.md

 sidebar: cssref
 ---

 Originally, the [CSS](/en-US/docs/Web/CSS) {{ cssxref(":visited") }} selector was a privacy and security risk.
 With a little bit of JavaScript, websites could uncover a user's browsing history and figure out what sites the user had visited.
-This was done using methods like {{domxref("window.getComputedStyle")}} and other techniques.
+This was done using methods like `window.getComputedStyle` and other techniques.
 This process was quick, enabling websites to not only determine where the user had been on the web, but also to guess a lot of information about the user's identity.

 To mitigate this privacy concern, browsers limit the amount of information that can be obtained from visited links.